 Construction process is performed in vertical phases, i.e., a level at a time.
 The common practice is to build foundations and columns for the first level, leaving the columns' longitudinal steel bars to be spliced.
 After concrete curing, the walls are built.
-Beams are built over walls, and afterwards the first slab (hollow day tiles with steel joists) is constructed.
+Beams are built over walls, and afterwards the first slab (hollow clay tiles with steel joists) is constructed.
 The owner typically builds with no more than two helpers.
 The entire process is performed at the building site with ordinary building tools; no special machinery or equipment is used.
-The construction of this type of housing takes place incrementally over time.
+The construction of this type of housing takes place building tools, no special machinery of equipment is used.
+The constitution of this type of housing takes place incrementally over time.
 Typically, the building is originally not designed for its final constructed size.
 Construction phasing depends on the availability of money.
 These resources are obtained from savings and from the cooperation of other family members.
 Usually the inhabitants collaborate in the building process.